-GDPR (General Data Protection Regulation) is a European Union regulation designed to increase the protection of EU citizens’ personal data.
+GDPR (General Data Protection Regulation) is a European Union regulation designed to enhance the protection of EU citizens’ personal data.
 It is valid and compulsory for all organizations that collect, process or store personal data of Europeans.
-Is efficient from May 25th 2018.
-GDPR aim is to protect the personal data of EU citizens.
+GDPR comes into force on 25 May 2018.
+The aim of GDPR is to protect the personal data of EU citizens.

-The obligation to fulfill the requirements of the protection of personal data in accordance with Directive GDPR touches every individual entrepreneurs, businesses, organisation that collect, process or store personal data of citizens of European Union.
-This concerns not only European companies but also any non-European company or organization that operates on the European market.
+The obligation to fulfil the requirements for personal data protection given by the GDPR concerns every entrepreneurs, businesses and organizations that collect, process or store personal data of citizens of the European Union.
+This concerns not only European organizations and businesses but also any non-European organization or business that operates on the European market.

 - name and surname